anyfruit/anyfruit.github.io/index.md

 Pricing a rental property such as an apartment or house on Airbnb is a difficult challenge.
 A model that accurately predicts the price can potentially help renters and hosts on the platform make better decisions.
 In this assignment, your task is to train a model that takes features of a listing as input and predicts the price.

 ### [Web-Based Software: Recipe Finder](https://github.com/HanyuQiu/CS411--7)
-##### Course Project for CS 411 Software Engineering, Course Instructor: Professor Parry Donham
+##### Course Project for CS 411 Software Engineering, Course Instructor: Professor Perry Donham
 Picky eaters always avoid certain foods or dishes, but sometimes the dishes they can cook with their favorite ingredients may be limited.
 In such cases, this web-based software helps them to find available food and avoid using ingredients they don't like, as the software generates recipes based on the ingredients that are available/disliked.